Royal collegiate church of San Hipólito

 Initially the sanctuary and the crossing were first constructed, and were followed in 1736 by the rest of the building.
 The sanctuary is covered by a ribbed vault, with the ribs ornately decorated with dogs' teeth.
 The large windows are Gothic and the stained glass windows are from the 19th century.
 The main façade dates back to the 17th century and is made from stone.

-- San Jacinto church, Santa Marta church, Mosque.
+- Setting: San Jacinto church, Santa Marta church, Mosque.